chrisfield/react-form-composer/stories/introduction/README.md

 The `Form` components default behaviour is to render it's children in a form.
 The `onSubmit` and `onSubmitSuccess` props do what their names suggest.

-The example shows two of the ways that `Field` can be used to render an input:
-* firstName passes "input" to a prop called component
-* lastName provides a child render function
+The example shows how easy it is to use the built-in components to create controlled html form inputs.

 It also shows two alternative ways to 'manually' access parts of the form-state:
 * `TheFormState` custom component has been written with `useFormReducer`